<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Wendy's Wheels]]></category>

-<guid isPermaLink="false">https://www.flipline.com/blog/?p=21112</guid>
+<guid isPermaLink="false">https://www.flipline.com/blog/?p=21586</guid>

 <description><![CDATA[&#160; Hey Everyone!
 Welcome back to Wendy&#8217;s Wheels!
 Here we showcase the amazing karts created by Wendy at the Greasy Gear Garage in Maple Mountain.
-This week’s exhibit is a custom kart created for James called… The King Woodster.
-The kart is a sensible utility design with solid-wood paneling.
-The King Woodster was modeled after the [...]]]></description>
+This week’s exhibit is a custom kart created for Chase called… The Longhorn.
+The kart is a beefy longbill design with hood-mounted horns built to charge toward the competition.
+The [...]]]></description>

 <content:encoded><![CDATA[<p><img class="alignnone size-full wp-image-9529" title="" src="https://www.flipline.com/blog/wp-content/uploads/2017/06/wendyswheels_banner.jpg" alt="" width="640" height="110" /></p>